evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/22-data-model.md

 # Chapter 22 — Data Model

-> *The Data Model defines the logical, conceptual and physical data architecture of the Coach Portal, including business entities, aggregates, domain ownership, Human Digital Twin structures, AI data requirements and persistence strategies across the EVOXA platform.*
+> *The Data Model chapter defines the conceptual, logical and physical information model of the Nutritionist Portal, including domain entities, aggregates, relationships, persistence strategies, Human Digital Twin structures and integration with the shared EVOXA Data Platform.*

 ---

 # Executive Summary

-The Coach Portal manages highly interconnected operational, analytical and AI-driven information.
+The Nutritionist Portal manages highly structured clinical, nutritional and behavioral information.

-Rather than relying on a single relational model, EVOXA adopts a polyglot persistence architecture in which different storage technologies are selected according to workload characteristics.
+The platform adopts a Domain-Driven Design (DDD) approach where business entities are organized into aggregates with clearly defined ownership, lifecycle and consistency boundaries.

-The data model follows Domain-Driven Design (DDD), ensuring clear ownership, scalability and long-term maintainability.
+The data model supports transactional processing, analytics, AI services and Human Digital Twin evolution while remaining independent from the underlying persistence technology.

 ---